FAQ - Frequently Asked Questions

 Antibody and Antigen Testing

-Can the vaccination with COVID-19-mRNA vaccines lead to positive test results after rapid antigen tests or PCR tests?
+Can the vaccination with COVID-19-mRNA vaccines lead to positive test results after antigen tests or PCR tests?

 It can be assumed that the COVID-19 vaccination does not lead to a positive test result after rapid antigen or PCR tests.